 Brew Cafe and Wine Bar, Brisbane City

 If it’s too bright outside, you know where to go.
 This underground bunker bar transforms into a coffee and breakfast hot spot in the AM and it delivers on the aforementioned goods.
-The Canadian hot cakes and bagels will have you feeling fresh and/or ready for your morning nap.
+This epic feed will have you feeling fresh and/or ready for your morning nap.

 The Bagel Boys, Brisbane City

 If you’re looking for a breakfast more on the cheap side (or you just can’t bring yourself to suffer a sit-down brunch), The Bagel Boys have you covered.
 The hole-in-the-wall store on Adelaide Street is open every day so you can count on these guys for a pick-me-up.
 They’ve got coffee, too.